clearlinux/clear-linux-documentation/source/guides/network/openssh-server.rst

 The :command:`openssh-server` bundle provides the OpenSSH package that enables an SSH service in |CL-ATTR|.
 Remote users require an SSH service to be able to use an encrypted login shell.
+The SSH daemon has all of its configuration built in and no template configuration file is present on the file system.

 |CL| enables the `sshd.socket` unit, which listens on port 22 by default
 and starts the OpenSSH service as required.
 The first time OpenSSH starts, it